ofasgard/VulnVMWriteUps/TrollCave.md

 The results were pretty simple: two services accessible to the outside world on ports 22 and 80.
 After examining the OpenSSH running on port 22 and concluding that I wouldn't find an easy way in there, I proceeded to the webserver.
 It's a fairly simple community blogging platform, complete with the usual jabs at humour ("God himself couldn't hack this site. - dragon, site admin").
 There's a lot going on here, but very little is accessible without an account - which is problematic, since registration seems to be closed.

 ## From Anonymous to Member

+This challenge relies heavily on its hints, especially in the web app exploitation phase.
+Pretty much every stage includes some kind of hint in the form of a blog post.
+Some of them were red herrings (unless I missed something), but I'll cover that later.
+The interesting tidbit that leads you to your first win is a blog post about password resets by "coderguy", the site developer.